tayganr/purviewlab/modules/module10.md

    * Submit and validate your output.

    * You will have two newly created entities.
-Also validate within your Azure Purview Studio environment that these new entities are created.
+Also validate within your Microsoft Purview Studio environment that these new entities are created.
 Don't forget to capture the GUID from the second entity.

    ![](../images/module10/rest06.png)